andredonandre/congestion-tax-calculator/README.md

 5 - Are the types of rules limited to the ones stated or should we consider the posibility of new rules?

+7 - Are the vehicle exceptions based on the type of vehicle or the classification of the vehicle?

-7 - What data should be editable in the CMS?
+8 - What data should be editable in the CMS?

 **Are the dates test cases?